enisz/igdb/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run watch:templates`

+Building the non-production database from the templates and will watch for further changes in the files.
+If a change is detected, the whole database is built again.

+### `npm run export:templates`

+Exporting a non-production database from the templates one time.
+The json file will be indented.

+### `npm run export:templates:production`

+Exporting the production database from the templates one time.
+The json file will be compressed, the whitespaces will be removed.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**